Blood Red Snow (ePub)

 The Memoirs of a German Soldier on the Eastern Front

-Günter Koschorrek wrote his illicit diary on any scraps of paper he could lay his hands on, storing them with his mother on infrequent trips home on leave.
+Günter Koschorrek wrote his illicit diary on any piece of scrap of paper he could lay his hands on, storing them with his mother on infrequent trips home on leave.
 The diary went missing, and it was not until he was reunited with his daughter in America some forty years later that it came to light and became Blood Red Snow.

-This book stands as a memorial to the huge numbers on both sides who did not survive and is, some six decades later, the fulfilment of a responsibility the author feels to honour the memory of those who perished.
+This book stands as a graphic memorial to the huge numbers on both sides who did not survive the war in the East.
+It was, some six decades later, the fulfillment of a responsibility the author felt to honour the memory of those who perished.

 This is a book I would require students of the Russian Campaign to read, it is one of the finest accounts of service and combat action of primary accounts I have come across.Richard P. Wade, Military Historian